Runner beans prepared the easy modern way

 It is much better to grow your own runner beans.
 This is not difficult and produces a large crop over a long period.
 If you must use shop-bought beans you will almost certainly need to resort to preparing them the old way - which is tedious with poorer results.

 Picking runner beans for stringing and slicing

 As runner beans string and slice most easily when they are firm, it is best to prepare them immediately they are picked.
 Provided that the weather is fine, I like to do this while still in the garden, sitting with a bowl for waste between my legs and a bowl for the prepared beans at my side.

 I have to pick my runner beans every two days because they develop so quickly, and it is all too easy for them to grow so big that they become too 'stringy'.
 This is to be avoided because it is embarrassing for the cook and unpleasant for guests who have to chew round 'string' and then remove it to the sides of their plates.

 As runner beans are so prolific, they have an unfortunate habit of hiding amongst their foliage.
 So inevitably some are missed during picking.
 When these are spotted later, they are large and lumpy from the enlarged seeds inside.
 You have to be strong-willed then, and discard them.
 Not only will they be stringy, they will also not go through the slicing gadget described below.
-Also, if left on the plant, the plant will put its energies into developing the seeds and stop producing more beans.
+Also, if left on the plant, the plant will put its energies into developing the seeds rather than producing more beans.